 The best hotels in Kastraki are right next to the rocks.
 Most are relatively small family-owned hotels and guesthouses.
 The Pyrgos Adrachti Hotel is like a tower overlooking the rocks.
 Consequently, the views are incredible.
 The lovely Hotel Meteoritis is downtown and offers rooms with balconies overlooking the area.
 Located on the road that leads to the monasteries, Hotel Kastraki excels in privacy and service.
 Of course, the views are superb too.

 To stay in the middle of nature and with the best views possible, book a room in a hotel outside of Kastraki.
 The Hotel Doupiani House is within walking distance to the village and has tastefully decorated rooms with big balconies overlooking the rocks.
 The Grand Meteora Hotel, as its name says, is big.
 There are no houses around, so the views are great.
 Finally, stay at the Meteora Hotel at Kastraki in summer.
 This luxury hotel with all modern-day conveniences has a huge outdoor pool with unobstructed views of the rocks.
+It is one of the best hotels near Meteora.

 Our Opinion on Where to Stay in Meteora